centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 #### UNKNOWN: 500 Can't connect to <ip_address>:<port> (Timeout)

-The timeout error occurs when the Plugin doesn't succeed in contacting the server or that a third-party device is blocking or filtering the client's request.
+The timeout error occurs when the Plugin doesn't succeed in contacting the server or when a third-party device is blocking or filtering the client's request.

 #### UNKNOWN: 500 Can't connect to <ip_address>:<port> (<SSL Error>)